Testing Standard:

 Test Methods for Determining the Effects of High Altitude on Packaging Systems by Vacuum Method

 ASTM D6653 – Test Methods for Determining the Effects of High Altitude on Packaging Systems by Vacuum Method.
-Its intended use is to evaluate the performance of packaging, product, or packed product in a high altitude environment.
-This test method is commonly utilized in ASTM D4169 and ASTM D7386 to create specific hazards in a laboratory environment that are 100% repeatable.
+Its intended use is to evaluate the performance of packaging, products, or packed products in a high-altitude environment.
+This test method is commonly used in ASTM D4169 and ASTM D7386 to create specific hazards in a laboratory environment that are 100% repeatable.
+Packaged products transported by the feeder plane network may experience altitudes as high as 19,000 feet in the air.
+The simulation is possible by using the high-altitude vacuum testing method resource here at Purple Diamond’s on-site laboratory.
+The high-altitude test methods are suitable for evaluating the effect of high altitude on packaging systems as well as a particular package, product, or packaged product.

 Key Points: